Providing for an increasing demand in sustainable food products

 Under ISCC Principle 2.6.2, several pesticides (classified as World Health Organization 1a, 1b or 2) are prohibited from being applied aerially within 500 metres of water bodies.

-- A water body is considered any significant and distinct mass of water, such as a lake (salt or fresh), river, pond, dam or creek (with water present at time of application).
+• A water body is considered any significant and distinct mass of water, such as a freshwater lake, river, pond, or creek (with water present at time of application).

 Please note that these requirements are specific to the ISCC program and only apply to ISCC participants.